Riky60Rm/RaspiShell/README.md

 # RaspiShell
-Shell used to customize a fresh Raspberry pi OS
+Shell used to customize a fresh flashed Raspberry pi OS